shvam0000/shvam0000/README.md

 <details>
   <summary><b>:cyclone: 2022 goal</b></summary>
-   My 2022 goal was to get into <a href="https://www.mitacs.ca/en/programs/globalink/globalink-research-internship">MITACS GRI Program and work on a research project</a>.
+   My 2022 goal was to get into <a href="https://www.mitacs.ca/en/programs/globalink/globalink-research-internship">MITACS GRI </a>and work on a research project.
 I was fortunate to go to University of New Brunswick and work on HRI projects on Jackal Robot.
 I even completed my SDE intern at <a href="https://quinence.com/">Quinence</a> and worked with Remix-run framework.
   <br><br>
    <i>😔 Missed the Hacktoberfest</i>
 </details>